Lee-1109/SpeculativeAttackPoC/repetition/MDS_RIDL/README.md

 ## exploits

-The 'shadow' PoC leaks the /etc/shadow file from a non-root user; thanks to Jonas Theis.
+The 'shadow' PoC leaks the /etc/shadow file from a non-root user.

 ## pocs